Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

     - -> TODO further implications
 - All images have the same resolution (width x height).
 This means we don't need any additional layers in our model to adapt to differen image sizes
 - The histogram "Number of boxes per image" in above diagram shows that there are quite a lot of images with > 30 boxes / objects, even some with > 70 boxes.
 This means that we will probably have very crowded images with a lot of occlusions, and maybe also a lot of tiny objects.
-    - -> TODO implication?
-Algorithms from chapter?
+    - We could try soft nms (non max suppression) in the improvment section.
 - There are a lot of vehicle objects, only a few pedestrians and almost no cyclists (f).
-So it is doubtable that the model will perform well on unknown images for pedestrian or cyclist detection, if there are only 4 images to learn what a cyclist is, even worse if those 4 images would all be in the eval or test set.
+So it is doubtable that the model will perform well on unknown images for pedestrian or cyclist detection
-    - --> TODO implication: use cross validation?
+    - --> We should shortly check that we have a good class distribution in each of the data splits.

 Having analyzed the basics and gain some information about data distribution and quality, we need to have a closer look into the data itself:
 - What is the quality of our data?
 - Do we need a cleanup of the data?
 - Are there outliers?

-For this, I have implemented the helper class `helpers/visualization.py` based on one of the practices we have made during the first chapter.
+For this, I have implemented the helper class `helpers/visualization.py` based on one of the exercises we have made during the first chapter.
 This can visualize big arbitrary sets of images from the dataset, shows the images in matrix plots and adds the boxes with labels.
 It is useful to have a closer short look on a bigger set of images and identify abnormalities.

 ![Matrix visualization](writeup_files/images/eda/project1_eda_visualization.png)